Members

 Natacha Rollinde

-Natacha Rollinde has a doctorate in urban planning and geography, and is a contract teacher-researcher at CY Cergy Paris Université.
+Natacha Rollinde has a doctorate in urban planning and geography, is a contract teacher-researcher at CY Cergy Paris Université and an associate researcher at Lab'Urba.
 Her research focuses on the way in which players in the urban fabric interpret, take part in or, on the contrary, resist the socio-ecological transition.
 After examining the role of food retailers in this process in her dissertation, Natacha Rollinde's post-doctoral work focused on city workers and residents involved in managing urban cleanliness.
 Her work combines the theoretical and methodological frameworks of territorial ecology, geography and urban sociology.

 Léo Taillandier